 That is the best postpartum recipe that helps exponentially with the milk flow for breastfeeding moms.

-No matter what kind of taste palate you have, this bone broth recipe is simple, delicious, and easy to cook for anyone.
+No matter what taste palate you have, this bone broth recipe is simple, delicious, and easy to cook for anyone.

 You can prepare this in advance and freeze it.
-After delivery, you can ask someone to warm it up for you or you can get it done by yourself.
+After delivery, you can ask someone to warm it up for you or get it done yourself.
 Outsource cooking if you can.
-However, if that’s not possible then, these meals recipes freeze up quite well.
+However, if that’s not possible, these meal recipes freeze up quite well.

-This mutton bone-broth can be used for making rice just like we discussed making in chicken pulao rice.
-Rice cooked in mutton stock is definitely richer in texture and taste.
+This mutton bone-broth can be used for rice, just like we discussed in chicken pulao rice.
+Rice cooked in mutton stock is richer in texture and taste.
 I highly recommend it.

 Instead of using mutton, if you are not a lamb or mutton fan, you can use organic chicken as it is more nutritious and healthy.